Smoothed Analysis for the Condition Number of Structured Real Polynomial Systems: Appendix: The Dispersion Constants of Random Subspaces of Polynomial Systems

-\begin{cor} [Gaussian Complexity of the Veronese Embedding] Let $H_d$ be the vector space of degree $d$ homogenous polynomials in $n$ variables.
+A corollary of Lemma \ref{basic} and Lemma \ref{net-norm} is the following. \begin{cor} [Gaussian Complexity of the Veronese Embedding] Let $H_d$ be the vector space of degree $d$ homogenous polynomials in $n$ variables.
 Let $u_i \; i=1,\ldots, \binom{n+d-1}{d}$ be an orthonormal basis for the vector space $H_d$ with respect to the Bombieri-Weyl norm.
 For every $v \in S^{n-1}$, we define the following polynomial $q_v$:

 and the following set created out of $q_v$: